Lac-Mégantic rail disaster: Changes to operations and procedures

 United States Federal Railroad Administration administrator Joseph C. Szabo wrote to the MMA the following day, stating that "I was shocked to see that you changed your operating procedures to use two-person crews on trains in Canada, but not in the United States.
 Because the risk associated with this accident also exists in the United States, it is my expectation that the same safety procedures will apply to your operations."

 As of December 18, 2013, the MMA was again allowed to operate between Sherbrooke and Lac-Mégantic, including going through Lac-Mégantic itself, as before the derailment.
 However, operations within Lac-Mégantic were subject to numerous restrictions, such as a prohibition on transport of dangerous cargo; a train's manifest being released no less than four hours ahead; no parking on tracks within 4 km of the town centre; a conductor and engineer must be on board; and a train's speed must not exceed 16 km/h.
 On that date, a test train carrying particle board from the local Tafisa factory to Sherbrooke rolled through the town centre.
-There are plans to reroute the tracks outside the town by changing the track's route between Nantes and Frontenac, but no time table has been set.
+It was reported that there were plans to reroute the tracks outside the town by changing the track's route between Nantes and Frontenac, but no time table had been set.
 The railway's assets were sold in a January 21, 2014 Portland bankruptcy auction to Railroad Acquisition Holdings, a subsidiary of Fortress Investment Group as Central Maine and Quebec Railway (reporting mark CMQR).
 In July 2016, it was announced that all DOT-111 tank cars would be withdrawn from transporting crude oil on railways in Canada by November 1, 2016, although their use for transporting other flammable liquids will be allowed until 2025.
 A new design of tank car, the TC-117, is the new standard.